 I have always said that to my kids!
 Yep it's an adventure and we are about to take one.
 Mr. Polka Dot announced this week at work that he will be retiring in October.
 So now a new adventure will begin for us, a new chapter.
 Grand baby boy will be here by then, so it will be a happy adventure with a new little one around.
 Now this retirement thing is a bit weird to me.
 I don't really know why but it is.
 We have planned well and lots of projects and trips to look forward to.
 I guess for me being mid 50ish, I just don't feel like retirement material :-), no pun intended!!!!!
 But after sitting on this for this week (even though we knew for about a year), it's starting to feel like it will be ok; better than ok...in fact pretty darn wonderful!!!

-On the sewing front, let's just say haste makes waste.
+ont, let's just say haste makes waste.
 I have been working on my Prairie Paisley quilt fast & feverishly.
 Nine patches done, light rails done, dark rails done!
 Screeeeeech - nine patches not done right.
 A little ripping, well - a lot of ripping and now I am back on track.
 I think the retirement thing has preoccupied my thinking for a good month now.
 Next step will be the star points, so I have my fingers crossed that all goes well.

+e.
+This cute little Dick and Jane quilt that I have almost given away a bunch of times, now I am glad I held on to it.
 A friend gave me this cute little pattern to make burp pads, so I just had to whip up some today.

 My son is busy priming the baby's room and getting ready to paint.
 He and his dad put the ceiling fan up today.
 Only four more months - we can't wait!!!
+Sunday, April 13, 2008

 Some quilts, a cool new notion, some this and some that!

-First off, here's a couple quilts that I managed to finish for work.
+hat I managed to finish for work.
 This daisy quilt is so quick and easy, and doing the raw edges on the flowers makes it even faster!
 The sweet little ME quilt was also fast and fun, and I think the red Swell fabric goes great out on the border.
 What a fast charm square quilt.

-Another big week for the binding business.
-Here's a few pictures of quilts I did for Roxanne, one of my customers.
-Great quilts!the picture is not very good of the one on the left.
-Sweet little Christmas stitcheries.
+big week for the binding business.
+Here's a few pictures of quilts I did for Roxanne, one of my cust

-This week I had a wonderful package waiting for me on the porch.
-It's from Leanne in Australia.
-I had sent her a copy of my Kindness Matters stitchery which she already finished.
-There's a great picture over on her blog.
+re over on her blog.
 Thanks Leanne!
 There is a really cute T quilt in the Homespum magazine that I just have to make, and the Christmas Stitchery quilt is a must!
 Now mind you I haven't forgotten about my Christmas project of the month.
 OK, I am behind on March's and haven't started April's.......but I will, I will!!!!!

-Friday was a girls day out for shopping.
-And shopping we did.
-I came across this cool new notion.
+came across this cool new notion.
 I am a notion freak!
 This is a needle case from John James called the Pebble.
 John James are my favorite needles that I use for putting bindings on, and what a great idea this case is.
 Besides look how stinkin' cute it is.

-I decided there were some items I wanted to take to Goodwill.
-Time to get the closets cleaned out and also things from the garage that need a good home.
-Loaded up the PT with goodies.
-While I was waiting in line I ran in to an old friend and we got to chatting.
+old friend and we got to chatting.
 She noticed I had a wooden shelf in my car that she liked....well she also had a iron shelf that I really liked so we did a swapperoooo right there while waiting in line.
 How great is this?!
 I love it, love it, and especially the hooks at the bottom.
 I spent the afternoon dragging it all around the house looking for the perfect spot to put it.
 At this point it probably will go in the bathroom, but we'll see!

-A quick report from the island where our girl is!
-Her trip over on the boat was really, really rough.
+on the boat was really, really rough.
 The text I got from her was "it's like a 2 hour roller coaster ride"!
 Yikes, but she got there safe and sound.
-She has spent the first four days not feeling so well, but yesterday she reported doing much better.
+She has spent the first four days not feeling so well, but

 Wednesday, April 9, 2008